9 Top-Rated Attractions & Things to Do in Hood River, OR

 If you are looking for things to do, you'll find no shortage of options.
 Take a train trip through the countryside; hit the hiking trails along the Columbia River Gorge; enjoy the river full-heartedly, either by kiteboarding or windsurfing; take a drive along a scenic route; and in winter, head to Mt.
 Hood for skiing and other snow sports.

-Discover more about the town and the area with our list of top attractions in Hood River.
+Discover more about the town and the best places to visit in the area with our list of top attractions in Hood River.

 1. Gaze up at Multnomah Falls